orcasound/seastats-api-cloudflare/README.md

 Upload a file for a particular organization.

 - API key required.
 - `FILE_PATH` is a filename that can optionally included `/` characters to denote a directory structure.
-Example: `logos/acme.png`
+Example: `audio/orca-sample.mp4`
 - Set the body of the request to the contents of the file being uploaded.
-- The `Content-Type` header should be set to the type of file being uploaded, for example `image/png` for a PNG image.
+- The `Content-Type` header should be set to the type of file being uploaded, for example `image/png` for a PNG image, or `audio/mp4` for an AAC audio file with a .mp4 file extension.

 ##### DELETE `/organization-upload/{ORGANIZATION_KEY}/{FILE_PATH}`